About

 Research lines

-Cancer genomics and integrative biology of tumours of the peripheral nervous system, other neural crest-derived tumours and sarcomas
+Cancer genomics and integrative biology of tumors of the peripheral nervous system, other neural crest-derived tumors and sarcomas

 Molecular pathogenesis of neurofibromatosis type 1